bwhite8/VBA-Grab-Bag/README.md

                               file to another (and operating on that data in between).

   - Query Output To ListBox:  Executes a query and outputs to content of a single-column listbox

+  - Query Output To Multi-Column ListBox:  Executes a query and outputs to content of a multi-column listbox